 How to Shop Diamond Engagement Rings

-You don’t have to be a diamond dealer to shop diamond engagement rings.
-There are a few basics that you should familiarize yourself with before going ahead and buying diamonds.
-You want to know what to look for, and end up with the diamond ring you have always wanted.
+You don’t have to be a diamond pro to shop diamond engagement rings.
+There are a few basics that you should familiarize yourself with before going ahead and buying diamonds online.
+You want to know what to look for, and end up with the engagement ring you have always dreamed of.

-TIP: The cut of the stone is the most contributing factor to the brilliance, sparkle and shine of the diamond.
+TIP: The cut of the stone is the common contributing factor to the brilliance, sparkle, and shine of the diamond.

 TIP: Unless the stone is bought specifically for investment purposes, there really is no reason to buy an internally flawless stone.
 You should aim for an I clean diamond, which sometimes can even be attained up to an SI1 clarity.

-Color of diamond refers to how colorless the stone is.
+The color of a diamond refers to how colorless the stone is.
 The ideal stone is essentially a pure carbon substance.
 However, because even small traces of compound elements are inevitable, the stone may include some level of color.
 The color is defined between D to Z. A perfectly colorless diamond is graded a D color diamond, whereas a Z grading has a faint color to it.